Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 EHDSExclusive
 Nationality is not part of the Patient zib, but there is a separate zib called "Nationality" that requires further analysis: https://zibs.nl/wiki/Nationality-v3.0(2024EN)
 Difference in valueset used:
-The zib uses the GBA Tabel 32 (Nationaliteitentabel)'; Binding: Extensible
+The zib uses the GBA Tabel 32 (Nationaliteitentabel)'; Binding: Extensible; consists of nationalities and is more nuanced and tailored for Dutch government use, covering real-world complexities like statelessness.
-EHDSPatient.citizenship uses ISO 3166-1-2; Binding: Preferred
+EHDSPatient.citizenship uses ISO 3166-1-2; Binding: Preferred; consists of country codes, less expressive.

 ## EHDSPatient.communicationLanguage